SAP-System

 Important

-As soon as an SAP-system has been registered in your dab Nexus, it occupies a place in the license.
-The number of possible registered SAP-systems can be found in Settings -> License & Support in the SAP Configuration area.
-This shows how many SAP-systems are already registered and the maximum number that can be registered.
+When an SAP system is registered in dab Nexus, it occupies one licence slot.
+The number of SAP systems that can be registered can be found in Settings > Licence & Support in the SAP Configuration section.
+This shows how many SAP systems are already registered and the maximum number that can be registered.

-• Indikator whether the SAP system is registered or not (can be seen before the name of the connection)
+• Indicator, whether the SAP system is registered or not:

-• Blau -> SAP-system is registered (the Register option in the submenu turns gray)
+• Black or Registered: SAP system is registered (the option Register in the submenu is now grey)

 How did we do?